Ethel Scull: Death and legacy

-In 2001, while living in a retirement home in Manhattan, New York, Scull suffered from a heart attack that was followed by a stroke that resulted in her death.
+In 2001, while living in a retirement home in Manhattan, New York, Scull suffered from a heart attack and stroke that resulted in her death.
 Scull has been immortalized as "the Mom of Pop Art."
 She and her husband were also the subject of significant criticism because of their accumulated wealth from trading in works of art by living artists who themselves saw no share of any realized profits.
-In particular, the October 18, 1973 Sotheby's Parke Bernet auction is recalled as a major money maker for the couple; in it, one of their art pieces, originally purchased from a still-living artist for $900, sold for $85,000.
+For example, the October 18, 1973 Sotheby's Parke Bernet auction where one of their art pieces, originally purchased from a still-living artist for $900, sold for $85,000.
 The Sculls saw themselves as fostering the careers of unknown artists; their critics accused them of profiteering and social climbing.
-In retrospect, it is clear that Ethel Scull was a forerunner and pioneer in the business of selling contemporary and pop art, and her legacy lives on in artworks such as Ethel Scull 36 Times by Andy Warhol.